thirdweb-dev/engine/README.md

 - create gasless relayers
 - fine grained controls over user access
 - run in your own cloud or managed service (coming soon)
+- full server-side sdks for many languages & client-side sdks for many frameworks (coming soon)

 The server is meant to facilitate blockchain transactions within your existing architecture.
-The server provides a high performance, production grade server to interact with smart contracts on any evm blockchain.
-The project is still early so if you're looking for specific features, have bugs or feedback feel free to reach out.
+It provides a high performance, production grade method to interact with smart contracts on any evm blockchain.
+The project is still early so if you're looking for specific features, have bugs, or want to give feedback, reach out to us!

 ## Requirements